friddle/ytb-dl-web/README.md

 ## Overview

-**Gharmonize** is a media automation toolkit that runs as a Node.js server with an optional Electron desktop shell.
+**Gharmonize** is a media automation toolkit running as a Node.js server with an optional Electron desktop shell.

-Gharmonize bundles several third-party command-line tools (FFmpeg/FFprobe, MKVToolNix tools, yt-dlp) to provide reliable downloading, ripping and transcoding.
-For detailed license information, see the **Third-Party Licenses** section and the `LICENSES.md` file in this repository.
+It bundles multiple third‑party utilities (FFmpeg, MKVToolNix, yt-dlp, deno etc.) to provide:

+* High‑reliability downloading
+* Disc/media processing
+* Transcoding with GPU acceleration
+* Smart metadata extraction and automatic tagging

+License details are available in **Third-Party Licenses** and `LICENSES.md`.

 ---